 Learn how you and your family can prepare for disasters by establishing an Emergency Supply Kit.
 The Kentucky Department for Public Health recommends that families have a disaster supply kit in place for any emergency – a tornado or flood or any other risk to health and safety.
 An Emergency Supply Kit might include the following items:

-- Keep a smaller emergency supply kit in your car.
+Keep a smaller emergency kit in your car at all times.